On bounded ratios of minors of totally positive matrices: Introduction

-Section 2 contains background information and two conjectures on bounded ratios which are discussed later on.

-Section 3 contains preliminary technical work.
-We show that any unbounded ratio can be detected by some family of face weights of type $t^{\lambda_{i}}$.
-Then we show that the vectors of exponents of the bounded ratios form a polyhedral cone given by a system of linear homogeneous inequalities.
-For matrices of order $4$ the system was computed in Matlab using software qskeleton \cite{bastrakov2015fast}.
+The paper is organized as follows.
+Section 2 contains the necessary background information and two conjectures on bounded ratios which are discussed later on.
+Section 3 contains preliminary technical results.
+We show that any unbounded ratio can be detected by some family of face weights of type $t^{\gamma_{i}}$.
+Then we show that the vectors of exponents of the bounded ratios form a polyhedral cone in a vector space $V_n$ formally spanned by Pl\"ucker coordinates for the Grassmannian $Gr(n,2n)$.
+This cone is given by a system of linear homogeneous inequalities.
+For matrices of order $4$ the system was computed in Matlab using the {\tt qskeleton} software \cite{bastrakov2015fast}.
 In Section 4 we study properties of the primitive vectors.
-In particular, we found simple linear relations among them, which allow us to find dual description of the cone generated by primitive vectors, given as a system of linear homogeneous inequalities (even on a supercomputer, qskeleton \cite{bastrakov2015fast} was not able to solve the system in a reasonable time).
-By comparing it with the system of inequalities corresponding to bounded ratios, we developed computational methods which search for new bounded ratios.
+In particular, we describe simple linear relations among them.
+These relations allow us to find dual description of the cone generated in $V_n$ by {\em primitive vectors}, i.e. vectors that correspond to primitive ratios.
+It is given by a system of linear homogeneous inequalities (even on a supercomputer, {\tt qskeleton} was not able to solve the system in a reasonable time).
+By comparing it with the system of inequalities corresponding to bounded ratios, we develop computational methods for searching for new bounded ratios.

-In Section 5 we describe two numerical methods which provide a list of new extreme rays.
+In Section 5 we describe two numerical methods which result in a list of new extreme rays/bounded ratios.